12 Best Wood for Shelves: Pros and Cons of Each

 • Top-notch hardness: Tigerwood has a Janka hardness rating of 1220, which is considered moderately heavy.

-• Lightweight: Despite being a hardwood option, this wood is lightweight and so easier to move around while making the shelves.
+• Lightweight: Despite being a hardwood option, this variety is lightweight and so easier to move around while making the shelves.

-• Distinctive look: This type of wood comes in naturally stunning aesthetics achieved by its interlocking wood grain and dark brown to reddish-gold hues.
+• Distinctive look: This type comes in naturally stunning aesthetics achieved by its interlocking wood grain and dark brown to reddish-gold hues.

 • Weather and water-resistant: Tigerwood is capable of withstanding extreme climate conditions and exposure to moisture without getting affected or damaged.

-If you choose tigerwood, take note of these accompanying hassles.
+If you choose this variety, take note of these accompanying hassles.

-• Challenging workability: This type of wood is not recommended for first-time DIY woodworkers since it’s tough to handle and work with.
+• Challenging workability: This type is not recommended for first-time DIY woodworkers since it’s tough to handle and work with.

 • Expensive: Compared to other hardwood options, this type is costlier.

-• Limited availability: Some retailers may consider tigerwood hard to find.
+• Limited availability: Some retailers may consider it to be hard to find.

 Living room with African Padauk shelves, television and console table